UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 </ul>
 <br>

-Deadline to apply: 11:59 pm, April 14th <br>
+Deadline to apply: 11:59 pm, April 27th <br>
+Applications accepted on a rolling basis. <br>
 If you have any questions regarding the project or recruitment, please email: ubcagrobot@gmail.com